ViRb3/dnEditor/README.md

  - yck1509 (dnSpy) for the first dnlib-based assembly decompiler.
 That definitely served me as a reference and dictionary of all I wasn't sure how to do.
  - Sebastien LEBRETON (Reflexil) for the currently only fully-working and fully-featured assembly editor.
-If you find something similar in dnEditor's design: it's Reflexil that inspired(?) me.
+If you find something similar in dnEditor's design: it's either Reflexil that inspired me or Reflexil that made me use the (almost) same design.

 ####All licenses can be found in the LICENSES.md file in this (the root) folder.